CoffeeVampir3/Llama-3-Clean-Minimized/README.md

 `Compiling took: 0.50 seconds -- Execution time: 0.57 seconds` x2 `Compiling took: 0.50 seconds -- Execution time: 0.58 seconds`

 There's about a 100% speedup if you count the compile time and a 200% speedup in terms of expected speedup.

+Changelog:
+2/2/25 -- Added liger rope kernel.
+This is 20% slower in the singular test (because of JIT) but about 20% faster in only 10 iterations, so a significant speedup.